-We get to hope with more understanding, because there is something greater than all of us in motion during this pandemic.
+We get to hope with more understanding because there is something greater than all of us in motion during this pandemic.
 The world is changing.
-It may not be a fire or a flood wiping the slate clean, but instead there is a health crisis forcing us to simplify, honor the love in our lives, and practice gratitude over-and-over again to get through the day.
+It may not be a fire or a flood wiping the slate clean, but instead, there is a health crisis forcing us to simplify, honor the love in our lives, and practice gratitude over and over again to get through the day.

 I have never felt such collective energy in my entire life.
 Yes there is fear, but there is also a sense of energetic shift beneath it all; asking humanity to rethink our choices, call to attention the systems that are broken, support the actual heroes and “doers” of our society, and make more mindful choices to keep others safe.
 Virus or not, I think this is how we should continue to move forward.

 So what would that look like?
 To live with the ideologies in mind that we have learned from this pandemic?
-I wrote a list of principles that feel the most significant to humanity that I visualize being applicable to bettering our future.
+I wrote a list of principles that feel the most significant to humanity that I visualize being applicable to better our future.

 - Take space for yourself a few times a week to breathe and reflect on your life without technology present.

-- Call loved ones who are far away and check-in even when it feels unnecessary.
+- Call loved ones who are far away and check in even when it feels unnecessary.

 - Human touch is and always will be powerful.

 - Thank and support community heroes for the protection they provide daily.

 - Offer to support a neighbor, friend, or stranger in a time of need or just out of kindness.

 - Being alone isn’t a negative thing.